qppd/Pill-Dispenser-V3/docs/DEPLOYMENT.md

 # Deployment Guide

-This document provides comprehensive deployment procedures for the Pill Dispenser V3 system, covering installation, configuration, and production setup.
+This document provides comprehensive deployment procedures for the Pill Dispenser V3 system, covering installation, configuration, and production setup for all system components including ESP32, Raspberry Pi, ESP32-CAM, and web dashboard.

 ## Table of Contents